erwa/notes/finance/finance.md

 A type of mutual fund that tracks an index.
 Generally lower management fees, since no need to hire a research team to actively manage it.

-### Exchange-Traded Fund (ETF)
+### Exchange-Traded Fund (ETF) / Exchange Traded Fund

-Basket of assets, traded on a stock market, unlike mutual funds.
+Basket of assets, traded on a stock market, unlike mutual funds (which are traded once per day after markets close).
 The basket of assets is divided into shares that can be owned and traded.

 http://www.investopedia.com/terms/e/etf.asp